 THROUGH MEDITATION, HE ATTAINED ‘ENLIGHTENMENT.’

-In the modern world, these three techniques to meditate that can be practised and benefitted by anyone regardless of their religion or beliefs.
+In the modern world, these three meditation techniques can be practised and benefitted by anyone regardless of their religion or beliefs across the globe.
 Out of 84,000 different ways taught by Buddha to meditate, these three are the most effective in context to the modern world.